araiprepress/illustrator_javascript/README.md

 Concatenate textframes scattered apart.
 Connecting order is simply from left to right.

 ### clippingPathFillandStroke.jsx
-Set clipping paths' fill and stroke to none, and copy the same path, not to change the preview
+Set clipping paths' fill and stroke to none, and copy the same path, not to change the preview.

 ### bezierParameters_simplest.jsx
-Select 1 path and write down the bezer parameters.
+Select 1 path and write down the bezier parameters.
 Simplest script to get the bezier values.

 ## Note
 - We shall not be liable for any damages that may result from downloaded data.